regionjs/region-core/README.md

 `forceUpdate: 'always'` calls Promise at once and `forceUpdate: 'never'` calls Promise only if there is no result.

 `format` effects after Promise resolved and before result is stored, you may do some heavy-calculating task.
-It may be something like `result => result.map(...)`.
+It may be something like `(result, snapshot) => result.map(...)`.

+`snapshot` is the preview result, it is useful when you try to merge the result of `POST/PUT/DELETE` method.

 > `redux-saga` has its `throttle` effect, it throttles saga calls.
 While `redux-loadings` throttles before Promise calls.

+`willSetResult` and `didSetResult` calls as `didSetResult({ dispatch, getState, result, snapshot })`.
+Notice that if `didSetResult` dispatch nothing, the change will not be rendered immediately.

 ### asyncLoad